||2 weeks ago|

-MoeNavigator relies on Qt 4.8 dependencies.
-Please make sure to have the development files of the following libraries installed before you start compiling MoeNavigator:
+MoeNavigator relies on Qt5.
+Please make sure that the Qt5 libraries and development headers are installed before compiling MoeNavigator.

-To compile MoeNavigator you need to invoke qmake, followed by make.
-To avoid messing up the source directory with build files, you can create a subdirectory named "build" and call qmake from there:
+To compile MoeNavigator, you need to invoke cmake, followed by make.
+To avoid messing up the source directory with build files, you can create a subdirectory named "build" and call cmake from there:

 After that, you can run make as usual: